adding-a-configuration-property by microbus-io

 Skip this step if the config does not have a callback.

-The config itself does not have an implementation.
-Rather, read its value from within other endpoints using its getter.
+The config has no implementation of its own.
+Read its value from within other endpoints using the generated getter.

 ```go